 For further information, please click on this post about zipline.

 Exciting whitewater rafting

 Descending a whitewater river on a raft or in a canoe is an exciting sport but not completely risk-free.

 In Thailand, rainy weather leads to fast-flowing rivers at many times of the year, thereby providing an opportunity for both experienced enthusiasts of this sport and for those who would just like to try.

-Further information and nice video in this post about rafting.
+Further information in this post about rafting.

 Tempting cooking courses

 One of the most popular and highly rated activities travellers mention after a trip to Thailand is cookery courses.